seglo/connect-prism/README.md

 i.e.) Require two different responses for a POST a request with a payload in the request body.

+##### A Custom Function

+A function can be used to dynamically determine whether to record the full request.
+This function accepts a function that takes 2 parameters:

+1. The prism config associated with this request context.
+2. The request object.

-Thanks to [Matt Philips](https://github.com/mattp-) for requesting and helping get this feature implemented.
+Thanks to [Matt Philips](https://github.com/mattp-) and [Patrick Camacho](https://github.com/camacho) for requesting and helping get this feature implemented.

 #### mockFilenameGenerator